Background pattern

 Treatment of high blood pressure (hypertension)

-• Patients over 65 years and patients with renal impairment usually start treatment with ½ (half) tablet per day.
+• patients over 65 years of age and patients with kidney problems usually start treatment with ½ (half) tablet per day.
 If necessary, the daily dose can be increased to 1 tablet.

-• The therapeutic effect on blood pressure is achieved after 1-2 weeks of treatment.
-In some cases, the optimal effect is achieved after 4 weeks.
+• the therapeutic effect on blood pressure is achieved after 1-2 weeks of treatment.
+Occasionally, the optimal effect is achieved after 4 weeks.

 Treatment of chronic heart failure

-• The doctor will start your treatment with ¼ (quarter) tablet per day.
-The dose will be increased after 1-2 weeks to ½ (half) tablet per day, then to 1 tablet per day, and then to 2 tablets per day until the optimal dose for you is achieved.
+• the doctor will start your treatment with ¼ (quarter) tablet per day.
+The dose will be increased after 1-2 weeks to ½ (half) tablet per day, then to 1 tablet per day, and finally to 2 tablets per day to achieve the optimal dose for you.
 The doctor will prescribe the correct dose for you at each time and you should follow their instructions exactly

-• The initiation of treatment and each dose increase will be done under the supervision of a doctor for at least a period of 2 hours
+• the start of treatment and each dose increase will be done under the supervision of a doctor for at least a period of 2 hours

-• Place the tablets on a hard surface with the groove facing up
+• place the tablets on a hard surface with the score line facing up

-• Apply pressure to the top with your thumb and the tablet will be divided into four equal parts
+• apply pressure on the top with your thumb and the tablet will break into four equal parts

 Your doctor will decide if you should combine Nebivolol Stada with other medications to treat your condition.